-What are the six best practices for IT asset discovery and management?
+6 best practices for IT asset discovery and asset management

-In this post, we’ll explore some of the best ways that MSPs can make IT asset discovery and management more efficient, which will result in happier technicians, generate better productivity, and boost client satisfaction.
+We’ll explore some of the best ways that MSPs can make IT asset discovery and management more efficient, which will result in happier technicians, generate better productivity, and boost client satisfaction.
+In this blog, we’ve compiled a list of both IT asset discovery best practices and best practices in asset management.

 IT asset discovery: the foundation of IT asset management

-As we all know, asset discovery is a foundational part of any MSP’s engagement with clients.
+As we all know, IT asset discovery is a foundational part of any MSP’s engagement with clients.

 IT asset discovery is the act of understanding the full scope of all the devices on a client’s network, such as laptops, mobile devices, printers, servers, and more.
 When assets linger on a network without being accounted for, it introduces operational and security risk.
 An unmanaged or unpatched computer, for example, could: